UN Chief Says Gaza Ceasefire more Urgent With Every Passing Hour - UrduPoint

 Hamas stormed into Israel on October 7, killing some 1,400 people, mostly civilians, including through targeting homes and revelers at a music festival.

-According to the Hamas-run health ministry in Gaza, 10,222 people have died including more than 4,000 children in the Gaza Strip since Israel launched its strikes in retaliation.
+According to the Hamas-run health ministry in Gaza, 10,222 people have died including more than 4,000 children in the Gaza Strip since Israel launched its strikes.

+Guterres also deplored the killings of media workers.
+According to the New York-based Committee to Protect Journalists, at least 36 journalists and media workers have been killed.

+"More journalists have reportedly been killed over a four-week period than in any conflict in at least three decades," Guterres said.